Queen Mary University of London: Campuses

-The main Mile End campus contains the Faculty of Humanities and Social Sciences, the Faculty of Science and Engineering, the Queens' Building, the main college library, the student union, Draper's bar and club, several restaurants, a number of halls of residences and a gym.
+The main Mile End campus contains the Faculty of Humanities and Social Sciences, the Faculty of Science and Engineering, the Queens' Building, the main college library, the Students' Union, Drapers Bar and Kitchen, several restaurants, a number of halls of residences and a gym.
 The educational and research sites of the Arts Research Centre, Computer Science, the large Engineering building, G.E.
 Fogg Building, Francis Bancroft Building, G. O. Jones Building, Joseph Priestley Building, Lock-keeper's Graduate Centre, and the Mathematical Science Building, are all located within the Mile End campus.

 The Grade II listed Queens' Building is home to the Octagon.
 Built in 1887, the Octagon was originally the Queen Mary University of London library.
 It was designed by architect ER Robson and inspired by the British Museum Reading Room.
 In 2006, "brightly coloured leather bound books" were restored and reinstated to the bookshelves, along with "busts of famous literati looking down from the beautiful high domed ceiling."